zpaq/zpaq/readme.txt

 Contents:

-  zpaq039.pdf -Version 0.39 of the ZPAQ specification, valid only
+  zpaq100.pdf -Version 1.00 of the ZPAQ specification, a candidate
-               for zpaq v0.09.

-  zpaq.cpp -   Source code.
+               for the standard unless superseded by a newer version before Apr.
+11, 2009.

+  unzpaq1.cpp -Candidate reference standard decompressor.
+It is
+               part of the specification.

-  zpaq.exe -   32 bit Windows executable, compiled as follows:
+  unzpaq1.exe -32 bit Windows executable, compiled as follows:
                g++ -O2 -s -fomit-frame-pointer -march=pentiumpro \
                    -DNDEBUG zpaq.cpp -o zpaq.exe
                upx zpaq.exe

+  zpaq.cpp -   Compressor source code, not a part of the standard.
+               Compiled as above.

+  zpaq.exe -   32 bit Windows executable.

   min.cfg -    Config file for fast compression.